 Does anyone else have a love/hate relationship with LEGOs?
 They are such an incredible toy for creativity, engineering skills, and so many other things... and yet, if you've ever stepped on a LEGO or multiple LEGOS you know all too well that their awesomeness immediately disappears.

-LEGO storage idea #1: Under the Bed; all together OR separated by size and/or color
+1. Under the Bed - all together OR separated by size and/or color

 Under the bed is a great place to store LEGOs because you usually have a fairly large space to work with, it hides the mess, and it's easy for kids to pull out containers and sit right then and there and play.
 We keep all our LEGOs together in an under-the-bed box because it has a larger surface area and is easy to dig through, so the LEGOs don't get dumped out in an attempt to find things.
 If you want them under the bed and separated by size and/or color, you can put them in storage bins with dividers.

 In the picture below, the storage bins were then placed in custom toy bins, which can be more aesthetically pleasing as well as add another layer of protection from babies and toddlers if you need it.
 You can find a wide range of bins like this at Target and a lot of places.
-This is one of my favorites.
 Along with sorting by size or color, it can also be helpful to separate out LEGO people and accessories like motorcycles and boats, and then keep all the bricks together in separate containers.

 I have a client who keeps all her LEGO guys on display on a fun rack.
 It serves as a unique and colorful wall hanging as well as storage for her LEGO guys.
-You can find it on Etsy here.
+You can find it on Etsy.

-LEGO Storage Idea #3: Sort by color and incorporate them in with your other toys.
+3. Sort by Color (and incorporate them in with your other toys)

 Not everyone likes to have their LEGOs hidden under a bed or shut away in a closet.
 In the picture below, we sorted the LEGOs by color, put them in shimo bins, and put them on the toy shelf with the other toys and books the children in this home played with.
 It works great for this family.

-- If you need a system that doesn't take up as much space, you can store your LEGO sets in the same way that I love to store games (read my blog post on game organization here).
-Put your sets into zipper pouches (they come in all different sizes), stick a label on it (my favorite labeler is linked here), and store it in my favorite nordic bins or chancellor baskets.
+If you need a system that doesn't take up as much space, you can store your LEGO sets in the same way that I love to store games (read my blog post on game organization here).
+Put your sets into zipper pouches (they come in all different sizes), stick a label on it (my favorite labeler is linked Ptouch Cube Plus label maker), and store it in my favorite nordic bins or chancellor baskets.
 You can even give each bin or basket a theme, i.e. Harry Potter LEGOs in one, Ninjago in another, etc.